scarletgrant/personal-page/README.md

 The site has been awarded with an A-.

+* Two pages are not yet in this reprository: FAQ and Pics.
+* Below is the description of the originally delivered website.
+The site is now adjusted for publication.

 ## Requirements
 In this assignment you will be creating a website using HTML and CSS.
 You are required to create one of the following: